akshat7776/Fake_news_detection_chatbot/README.md

 3. Run the Streamlit app:
 “streamlit run chatbot.py”

-4. Open your browser → visit: http://localhost:8501
+4. Open your browser and visit: http://localhost:8501

 How to run live (Streamlit Cloud):